Damarkevich/api_final_yatube/README.md

-# Training project: api_yatube - platform for publishing posts and comments on them.
+# Training project: Platform for publishing posts and comments on them with API.

 ## Technologies used:
 Python3, Django Framework, Django Rest Framework, JWT, Djoser